 Armed with these principles, we can introduce the basic framework for integration planning.
 The key principle behind this framework is that in every acquisition, each pair of organizational units from the acquirer and target could have a different optimal level of integration between them, based on the synergy operators that link them.
 The analysis has the following steps:

 Start with a clear statement of potential synergies between the acquirer and target (preferably the same one used to value the target).
 Understand exactly where and how the value chains of the two companies will join-up.
-Chapter 2 and the synergy operators are useful in this process.
+Section 2 and the synergy operators are useful in this process.

 Identify the organizational units in acquirer and target associated with the affected value chain segments.